itabr/open_ptrack_docker/README.md

 ### Prerequisites

-Docker and nvidia-docker are required to be installed before using open_ptrack docker:
+Docker, nvidia driver, nvidia-docker are required to be installed before using open_ptrack docker:

 #### Install Docker

-for updated version look at the Docker official instructions
+for updated version look at the Docker official instructions [here](https://docs.docker.com/install/)

 ```
 sudo apt-get install \